kamu-data/kamu-cli/README.md

   - Collaborate on cleaning and improving data of existing datasets
   - Create derivative datasets by transforming, enriching, and summarizing data others have published
   - Write query once - run it forever with one of our state of the art stream processing engines
-  - Allways stay up-to-date by pulling latest updates from the data sources with just one command
+  - Always stay up-to-date by pulling latest updates from the data sources with just one command
+  - Built-in support for GIS data

 - **For Data Consumers**
   - Download a dataset from a shared repository